stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 processor does not own.
 These unowned DoFs are called `annexed` in the Dynamo0.3 API and are a separate, but related, concept to field halos.

-When a kernel that iterates over cells needs to read a continuous field then the annexed DoFs must be up-to-date on all processors.
+When a kernel that operates on a cell column needs to read a continuous field then the annexed DoFs must be up-to-date on all processors.
 If they are not then a halo exchange must be added.
 Currently PSyclone defaults, for kernels which iterate over DoFs, to iterating over only